 Spend another day exploring the Flinders Ranges with your guide today.

 Start by visiting a sheep station where you'll get to meet the furry four-legged residents and watch the farmers at work shearing them.
 Being in the middle of The Outback, this isn't your usual farming experience and is one we think you and the children will love all the more for it.
 There's also an educational element as the farmer will show you how the sheep's wool is sorted and baled and explain how water has to be pumped in such a dry environment.

 After you've fully explored the sheep station, head back to your lodge for lunch.
-This afternoon you can then go for a walk to learn a little more about the local flora and fauna.
-Wandering among the cypress trees and gums in the foothills of Rawnsley Bluff, your guide will explain how the ancient sea floor has been lifted and eroded to create this amazing landscape.
+This afternoon you can then go for a walk to see a little more about the local flora and fauna.
+Wandering among the cypress trees and gums in the foothills of Rawnsley Bluff you'll feel fully immersed in this beautiful setting.